cslev/MMM-loldht22/README.md

         iconSize: '50px',
         headerFontSize: '22px',
         headerIconSize: '22px',
-        rowPadding: '12px' //only makes sense if vertical is true }
+        rowPadding: '12px', //only makes sense if vertical is true
+        debug: false //setup whether you want debug info in console }
    },
 ```